ramaureirac/thinkpad-e14-linux/thinkpad-e14-gen6/README.md

 There are issues waking up from hybernation.

 The fingerprint reader was not set up out of the box.
 The installation guide and configuration of the fingerprint reader, follow the guide at `tweaks/fingerprint/README.md`.
+Tested with both KDE plasma and Gnome.

 Face authentification works upon installing [`howdy`](https://github.com/boltgolt/howdy).